-1. As required by the Companies (Auditor's Report) Order 2016(the Order) issued by the Central Government of India in terms of section143(11) of the Act we givein the Annexure A a statement on the mattersspecified in paragraphs 3 and 4 of the Order to the extent applicable.
+1. As required by the Companies (Auditor's Report) Order 2016("the Order") issued by the Central Government of India in terms of section143(11) of the Act we give in the "Annexure A" a statement on the mattersspecified in paragraphs 3 and 4 of the Order to the extent applicable.

-c.
-The Balance sheet the Statement of Profit and Loss (includingOther Comprehensive Income) the Statement of Change in Equity and the Cash Flow Statementdealt with by this Report are in agreement with the relevant books of accounts;
+c) The Balance sheet the Statement of Profit and Loss (includingOther Comprehensive Income) the Statement of Change in Equity and the Cash Flow Statementdealt with by this Report are in agreement with the relevant books of accounts;

-d.
-In our opinion the aforesaid Standalone Financial Statementscomply with Ind AS specified under Section 133 of the Act read with Rule 7 of theCompanies (Accounts) Rules 2014;
+d) In our opinion the aforesaid Standalone Financial Statementscomply with Ind AS specified under Section 133 of the Act read with Rule 7 of theCompanies (Accounts) Rules 2014;

-e.
-On the basis of the written representations received from the directors as on 31stMarch 2020 taken on record by the Board of Directorsnone of the directors is disqualified as on 31st March 2021 from beingappointed as a director in terms of Section 164(2) of the Act;
+e) On the basis of the written representations received from thedirectors as on 31st March 2021 taken on record by the Board of Directorsnone of the directors is disqualified as on 31st March 2021 from beingappointed as a director in terms of Section 164(2) of the Act;

-f.
-With respect to the adequacy of the internal financial controls with reference toStandalone Financial Statements of the Company and the operatingeffectiveness of such controls refer to our separate Report in Annexure B.
+f) With respect to the adequacy of the internal financial controlswith reference to Standalone Financial reporting of the Company and the operatingeffectiveness of such controls refer to our separate Report in "Annexure B".

-g.
-As required by Section 197(16) of the Act we report that the Company has paidremuneration to its directors during the year in accordance with the provisions of andlimits laid down under Section 197 read with Schedule V to the Act. h.
-With respect to the other matters to be included in theAuditor's Report in accordance with rule 11 of the Companies (Audit and Auditors)Rules 2014 (as amended) in our opinion and to the best of our information and accordingto the explanations given to us:
+h) With respect to the other matters to be included in theAuditor's Report in accordance with rule 11 of the Companies (Audit and Auditors)Rules 2014 (as amended) in our opinion and to the best of our information and accordingto the explanations given to us:

-(ii) The Company did not have any long-term contracts includingderivative contracts for which there were any material foreseeable losses;
+ii.)
+The Company did not have any long-term contracts includingderivative contracts for which there were any material foreseeable losses;